 NSW Coastal Zone

-Copies of the statutory maps showing the area declared as the NSW Coastal Zone can be viewed at the Department's Head Office and relevant regional offices and local councils.
+Copies of the statutory maps showing the area declared as the NSW Coastal Zone can be viewed at the Department of Planning & Environment's Head Office and relevant regional offices and local councils.

 Extension of the NSW Coastal Zone